LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 ### Engagement attributes

 Engagement attributes help brands to **collect more in-depth information about visitors**, such as products viewed, errors encountered and more.
 To collect visitor information from your web engagements, you first need to [configure your engagement attributes](data-reporting-engagement-attributes-setting-up-engagement-attributes.html).
-For more information on individual engagement attributes, you can refer to the [Developers Community](https://developers.liveperson.com/messaging-interactions-api-engagement-attributes.html).
+For more information on individual engagement attributes, you can refer to the [Developer Center](https://developers.liveperson.com/messaging-interactions-api-engagement-attributes.html).

 ## 3. Review Conversation History length (for unauthenticated messaging)